 All the Directors are non-executive and independent of the Investment Manager.
 The Board as a whole constitutes the Audit and Management Engagement Committee.

-David Barron (Chair of the Audit and Management Engagement Committee and Senior Independent Director) (date of appointment 22 March 2022) has spent 25 years working in the investment management sector and was until November 2019 Chief Executive Officer of Miton Group PLC.
+David Barron (Chair) (date of appointment 22 March 2022) has spent 25 years working in the investment management sector and was until November 2019 Chief Executive Officer of Miton Group PLC.
 Prior to this he was Head of Investment Trusts at JP Morgan Asset Management.
 He is currently chairman of Dunedin Income Growth Investment Trust PLC, a non-executive director of Fidelity Japan Trust PLC and a non-executive Director of Premier Miton Group PLC.
 He is a Member of the Institute of Chartered Accountants of Scotland having qualified with Thomson McLintock (now KPMG).

 Melanie Roberts (appointed 1 October 2019) has responsibility for sustainability, working alongside the rest of the Board and the Investment Manager.
 She is a partner at Sarasin & Partners LLP and has 27 years of investment experience.
 She joined Sarasin & Partners in 2011 and in January 2023 was appointed as head of charities, continuing to focus on strategy, stewardship and client service for charity portfolios.
 Prior to joining Sarasin & Partners, she spent 16 years at Newton Investment Management as a fund manager of charity, private client and pension fund portfolios.